PPC Management South Africa: What Good Management Looks Like

 When a PPC account is ready to scale

-Scaling should not happen only because the business wants more leads.
+Scaling should not happen just because the business wants more leads.

 That is the difference between scaling a working system and simply spending more money into confusion.